Sacramento County, California: Public Transportation

 Sacramento Regional Transit District, also known as Sacramento RT, provides public transit throughout the county.
 It operates bus services, as well as light rail services on the Blue, Green, and Gold lines.
 In addition, the Yolobus provides Sacramento County with service connecting to destinations in neighboring Yolo County, such as Davis.
-Sacramento RT and Yolobus both provide bus services connecting Sacramento with Sacramento International Airport.
+SacRT and Yolobus both provide bus services connecting Sacramento with Sacramento International Airport.

 Amtrak and its Amtrak California subsidiary operate passenger rail service from the Sacramento Valley station.
-This station is served by the Coast Starlight, the California Zephyr, the Capitol Corridor, and the San Joaquins, which link the region with destinations across California and the United States.
+This station is served by the Coast Starlight, the California Zephyr, the Capitol Corridor, and the Gold Runner, which link the region with destinations across California and the United States.

 Major highways

 Airports

 Sacramento International Airport is a major, full-service airport with passenger flights.
 It is owned by the County of Sacramento.
 The county also owns Sacramento Mather Airport in Rancho Cordova and Sacramento Executive Airport, both of which are general aviation airports.
 Sacramento McClellan Airport, formerly McClellan Air Force Base, is a privately owned airport between North Highlands and Rio Linda.
 There are also privately owned public use airports located in Elk Grove and Rio Linda.